CominLab/USTAR-CR/README.md

 See the help `./ustar -h` for details and advanced options.

-USTAR-CR produces two separete files, one for the sequences and one the colors.
+USTAR-CR produces two separete files, one for the sequences and one for the colors.
 These files can be merge into a single FASTA file, where the colors are inserted into the headers with a format similar to GGCAT, with the script "fasta-meger.py".